smooth-mind/SE-project/README.md

 ## 📄 License

-This project is part of an ML-Ops course final project.
+This project is part of an SE course final project.
 Please refer to your course guidelines for usage and distribution terms.

 ## 🆘 Support